s-gryt/sgryt.com/_posts/2024-02-15-monolithic-to-microservices-with-lambda.md

   - TypeScript
 mermaid: true
 image:
-  path: /assets/img/posts/2024-02-15-evolving-from-monolithic/cover.png
+  path: /assets/img/posts/2024-02-15-monolithic-to-microservices-with-lambda/cover.png
-  alt: "Transforming Monoliths into Scalable Microservices with Serverless Architecture"
+  alt: "Monolithic vs. Microservices Architecture with Lambda: How to Make the Switch"
 ---

-## From Macro Services to Microservices
+## Transitioning from Monolithic to Microservices

 In today's fast-paced world of software development, flexibility and scalability are absolutely crucial.
 Picture the transformation of a large, cumbersome monolithic system into a fleet of agile, efficient microservices - it's like to witnessing a massive ship morph into a group of swift, nimble speedboats.
 Throughout my career as a software engineer, I've navigated this journey numerous times.

 Transitioning to microservices isn't merely about restructuring - it's a complete rethinking of software design, utilizing tools that were unimaginable just a decade ago.
 Today, we harness a dynamic ecosystem of technologies that not only make this transition possible but also incredibly rewarding.

-## Empowering Solutions with the Modern Node.js Ecosystem
+## Leveraging the Modern Node.js Ecosystem

+### TypeScript for Type Safety and Modern JavaScript

 We're currently in a golden age of backend development, especially within the powerful `Node.js` ecosystem.
 This vibrant landscape offers an arsenal of tools that are reshaping how we build scalable and efficient applications.

 `TypeScript` is a standout, offering robust type safety alongside the latest `JavaScript` features, ensuring our code is both reliable and maintainable. `Express` remains a favorite for its speed and minimalist approach to web frameworks, making it perfect for rapid development cycles.
 Meanwhile, [NestJS](https://nestjs.com/) is becoming the go-to for building scalable and maintainable server-side applications, thanks to its powerful out-of-the-box solutions and modular architecture.

+### Domain-Driven Design for Complex Business Logic

 For handling complex business logic, `Domain-Driven Design (DDD)` is indispensable.
 It helps us create software that aligns closely with business needs, reducing the gap between the problem domain and the solution.
 Clean and `Hexagonal Architecture` principles further refine this approach by clearly separating business logic from infrastructure concerns, ensuring our systems remain adaptable and resilient to change.
 And then there's `Backend for Frontend (BFF)`, a pattern that optimizes the interaction between frontend and backend systems, enhancing performance and maintainability.